InstantAIguru Twilio ConversationRelay Architecture Documentation

 Layer 3: AWS Lambda (Backend Processing Layer)

-Generates initial TwiML to establish ConversationRelay connection:
+Generates initial TwiML to establish the ConversationRelay connection:

 Handles user input during transfer scenarios: